Fertilitopes: Fertilitopes are Integral Binary Nestohedra

 Let us also remark that the VHC Cumulant Formula can now be rewritten as a sum over many transversal discrete polymatroids (possibly with repetitions).
 Namely, if $(\kappa_n)_{n\geq 1}$ is a sequence of free cumulants, then Theorem~\ref{VHCCF} implies that the corresponding classical cumulants are given by

 Once we have proven Theorem~\ref{Thm:Main2}, it will follow that fertilitopes enjoy all of the nice properties of binary nestohedra discussed in Section~\ref{Subsec:BinaryNestohedra}; this is the primary reason why we listed those properties in the first place.
-For example, it will follow from Proposition~\ref{Prop2} that the number of $i$-dimensional faces of the fertilitope of a permutation with $k$ descents is at most $\binom{k}{i}2^{k-i}$.

 We will prove Theorems~\ref{Thm:Main1} and \ref{Thm:Main2} simultaneously by induction.
 We begin by analyzing the combinatorics of valid hook configurations.
 Let $\pi=\pi_1\cdots\pi_n$ be a permutation, and let $H$ be a hook of $\pi$ with southwest endpoint $(i,\pi_i)$ and northeast endpoint $(j,\pi_j)$.
 The \dfn{$H$-unsheltered subpermutation of $\pi$} is the permutation $\pi_U^H=\pi_1\cdots\pi_i\pi_{j+1}\cdots\pi_n$.
 Similarly, the \dfn{$H$-sheltered subpermutation of $\pi$} is $\pi_S^H=\pi_{i+1}\cdots\pi_{j-1}$.
 For instance, if $\pi=426315789$ and $H$ is the hook shown in Figure~\ref{Fig4}, then $\pi_U^H=4269$ and $\pi_S^H=3157$.
 In all applications, the plot of the subpermutation $\pi_S^H$ will lie completely beneath $H$ in the plot of $\pi$ (it will be ``sheltered'' by $H$).